B3a — Assessment Competency

 Feedback takes many forms.
 The simplest is your evaluation of how you did.
 This will mainly involve learning from your failures, such as realising that you forgot to cover a crucial area.
 The ultimate direct, personal feedback is whether your assessment allows you, with other team members, to compile a formulation sufficient to plan further actions.

 More formal feedback from others is vital.
-Initially, another professional can sit in, observe, and give feedback.
-It helps to have a structured observation, and various questionnaires are available.
+Initially, another professional can observe and give feedback.
+A structured observation helps, and various questionnaires are available.
 The patient and family can also provide feedback using questionnaires.

-One available questionnaire is the Interview Satisfaction questionnaire developed by Katelyn Grayson-Sneed and her colleagues; it has a long 25-item and short 12-item version.
+One available questionnaire is the Interview Satisfaction questionnaire, developed by Katelyn Grayson-Sneed and her colleagues.
+It has a long 25-item version and a short 12-item version.
 The same group developed a coding system to evaluate patient-centred interviewing, and Table 2 in their paper sets out 33 yes/no dichotomous questions for evaluating a professional’s skills.

-I will start by acknowledging an interest in this data collection tool.
-I and others developed and published it; I have no other interest.
+I will start by acknowledging my interest in this data collection tool.
+Others and I developed and published it; I have no other interest.
 It is freely available, and no one has a financial interest.
 You may download the short data collection form, the complete item-by-item guidance, and a simple Excel spreadsheet for your use and adaptation.

-I developed the Oxford Case Complexity Assessment Measure (OCCAM) for two reasons.
-The main one was to have a measure of case complexity that was not based on a clinician’s opinion but on data that was not too liable to bias so that managers could agree it was a measure of complexity.
+I developed the Oxford Case Complexity Assessment Measure (OCCAM) as a measure of case complexity based not on a clinician’s opinion but on data that was not too liable to bias so that managers could agree it was a measure of complexity.
 This was intended to assist in understanding and justifying rehabilitation resources.

 My approach was based on the INTERMED, an earlier measure of complexity, with evidence to support it.
 The INTERMED used the biopsychosocial model of illness as a framework but did not cover all domains of the model.
 It could be improved without lengthening it.
 It has evolved into a self-assessment version.

 This data collection tool was designed to fit in with my practice, where I usually listen 80% of the time with a patient, only asking a few questions to clarify matters or about specific points.
 I make notes and reorganise information afterwards.
-I could therefore complete the OCCAM after finishing the primary consultation.
-It only took a short time, and if necessary, I could ask an additional question if I had overlooked something.
+I could, therefore, complete the OCCAM after finishing the primary consultation.
+It only took a short time; if necessary, I could ask an additional question if I had overlooked something.

 I must stress that the OCCAM was not designed to be completed with a patient, going through items one at a time.
 That would be inappropriate.
 It may be used as: